juliogomez/devops/README.md

      -  myhero_data_dir=/app/data/
 ```

 [docker-compose](https://docs.docker.com/compose/overview/) is a tool to define and run Docker applications.
-It should be included by default in your standard Docker CE workstation installation, and you can check if it is correctly installed in your system by running:
+It should be included by default in your standard Docker Personal installation, and you can check if it is correctly installed in your system by running:

 ```shell
 docker-compose version